kahunmedical/api/docs/casesapi.md

 | clinicId     | The provided clinic id        |
 | clinicalData | Optional.
 Use this to prepopulate information about the patient.<br>  See the [Initial clinical and demographic data](#Initial clinical and demographic data) section for a description of this format.|

-The function returns a promise which will resolve to the CaseRecord object for the newly created case.
+Returns a promise which will resolve to the CaseRecord object for the newly created case.

 **Example**
 ```javascript